The Spiral Jetty

-Built by the American Artist Robert Smithson in April, 1970, the Spiral Jetty is located in a dynamic region of Great Salt Lake in northern Utah.
-Smithson's interest in the interplay between art and the natural environment has led to a work of art situated in a lake where the water level changes constantly.
+Created by the American artist Robert Smithson in April 1970, the Spiral Jetty is located in a dynamic region of Great Salt Lake in northern Utah.
+Smithson's interest in the interplay between art and the natural environment has led to a work of art situated in a lake where the water level continually rises and falls.

-This page provides images of the Spiral Jetty with corresponding lake levels.
+This page provides images of the Spiral Jetty with corresponding lake levels: when created in 1970, Great Salt Lake's levels were 4195.15 feet above sea level. .
 For an overview of the Spiral Jetty and lake levels recorded each April from 1970-2010, see my article The Spiral Jetty: Strata of Water.

 For current lake levels in the northern half of Great Salt Lake, see data provided by USGS for Great Salt Lake water levels.

-For more information on Smithson and the Spiral Jetty, see Dia Art Foundation and Robert Smithson at James Cohan Gallery.
+For more information on Smithson and the Spiral Jetty, see Dia Art Foundation and Holt/Smithson Foundation

-This page provides images of the Spiral Jetty with corresponding lake levels.
+This page provides images of the Spiral Jetty with corresponding lake levels: when created in 1970, Great Salt Lake's levels were 4195.15 feet above sea level. .
 For an overview of the Spiral Jetty and lake levels recorded each April from 1970-2010, see my article The Spiral Jetty: Strata of Water.

 For current lake levels in the northern half of Great Salt Lake, see data provided by USGS for Great Salt Lake water levels.

-For more information on Smithson and the Spiral Jetty, see Dia Art Foundation and Robert Smithson at James Cohan Gallery.
+For more information on Smithson and the Spiral Jetty, see Dia Art Foundation and Holt/Smithson Foundation

 Photograph of the Spiral Jetty from March 19, 2012.
 Elevation for the day was 4198.1, over two and a half feet above the lake level at which the Spiral Jetty was built in April 1970 (4195.4 ft.).
 The Spiral Jetty is fully submerged for the first time in a few years.
 Photograph by Hikmet Sidney Loe.